 Our easy-to-follow Camp Vollo Activity Book includes two weeks of structured volunteer assignments and goals to create positive impact in your community.

-The camp has tracks for both Elementary Students and Middle/High School Students.
-Each track features daily DIY volunteer activities that were chosen to introduce campers to a variety of local nonprofits and issues facing our community, while providing appropiate context and resources to further the learning when possible.
+The camp is designed for Middle and High School Students.
+It features daily DIY volunteer activities that were chosen to introduce campers to a variety of local nonprofits and issues facing our community, while providing appropiate context and resources to further the learning when possible.
 Each activity was also designed to ensure safe social distancing.
-Camp Vollo issue areas include community building, social justice, saving the planet and COVID-19 relief.
+Camp Vollo issue areas include community building, social justice, saving the planet, and COVID-19 relief.